CHAPTER 2 (PART 1)

 Introduction

-In order to retain interest throughout their execution, all temporal art forms: music, the novel, theatre, cinema etc. must vary their degree of tension and relaxation.
-When you watch a play or a film, observe how the tension varies, at one moment static: scene setting, mood establishing, character introducing and then at another moment dynamic: something happens, tension is built up, what will happen next?
+In order to retain interest throughout their execution, all temporal art forms: music, the novel, theatre, cinema etc. Must vary their degree of tension and relaxation.
+When you watch a play or a film, observe how the tension varies, at one moment, static: scene setting, mood establishing, character introducing and then at another moment dynamic: something happens, tension is built up, what will happen next?
 The mood constantly alternates between these static and dynamic states.
 This is necessary to maintain the interest.
 These states are easy to identify once you know about them.
 They vary in length and in the degree of tension or relaxation but they are always there.

 Static Harmony